Sawrubnegi/demo-repo/README.md

 7. Create an entirely new folder and to make it a git repo, begin by git init command.
 From there on we can track changes into the folder
 8. git remote -v (to check if remote repo is connected to)
 9. git push -u(set default remote repo, so that from next time onwards we can type just "git push") origin master
+10. git branch (to show the current branch)